 WHY USE Vortex Tubes for Industrial Spot Cooling and for ENCLOSURE COOLING?

-Nex Flow™ Energy Efficient Blow-off products also reduce noise, enhance factory safety and improve blow-off, cooling and venting applications.
+Nex Flow® Energy Efficient Blow-off products reduce noise, enhance factory safety and improve blow-off, cooling and venting applications.

-utilizing compressed air are most efficient when properly “engineered” using the laws of pneumatics.
-The most effective and efficient use the “Coanda” effect which entrains atmospheric air along with compressed air exiting a small “gap” of the blow-off product in such a way that it converts the pressure that is normally lost as pressure drop into a useful flow.
-This has the added effect of also dramatically lowing noise levels.
-Another benefit utilizing this entrainment technology is that “laminar flow” is maintained over a greater distance.
-The turbulent flow that is produced by simple, non-engineered blow off products not only is noisy, and wasteful of energy but also has an inadequate force after only a small distance away from the blow-off device.
-You want to have laminar flow over a distance.
+Utilizing compressed air is most efficient when properly “engineered” using the laws of pneumatics.
+The most effective and efficient method is using the “Coanda” effect which entrains atmospheric air along with compressed air exiting a small “gap” or hole(s) of the blow-off product in such a way that it converts the pressure that is normally lost as pressure drop and noise into a useful flow.
+This has the added effect of also dramatically lowering noise levels.

-Some other ideas have been tried such as using something called a “Laval effect” but with debatable results in real energy and noise reduction savings and how truly it works “at a distance”.
-The “Coanda” effect still is the most reliable and effective means to improve the efficiency of a blow-off product.
-But it is not the only factor.
-Any turbulence needs to be minimized other ways as well, how the air moves both inside and outside and around the blowoff product.
+Other ideas have been tried such as using the “Laval effect” but with unreliable results in real energy and noise reduction savings and how well it works “at a distance”.
+The “Coanda” effect is still the most reliable and effective means to improve the efficiency of a blow-off product, but it is not the only factor.
+Any turbulence needs to be minimized in other ways as well.
+How the air moves both inside,outside, and around the blow-off product affects its performance.